 Comparing Firmness (Support & Feel)

-Nectar is only available in a Medium firmness, while the Alexander Hybrid comes in a Plush, Medium, and Luxury Firm.
+Nectar is only available in a Medium firmness, while the Sparrow comes in a Plush, Medium, and Firm.
 This review will compare both brands in a Medium configuration.

 On our firmness scale, both of these mattresses score somewhere in the medium range.
 This is versatile for sleepers because this range seems to work with the most body types and sleeping positions.
-Alexander Hybrid scores between a 5 and 6, while the Nectar tends to be a tad firmer at a 6 to 6.5.
+Sparrow scores a 5.5, while the Nectar tends to be a tad firmer at a 6 to 6.5.

 Comparing Sinkage and Bounce